 Jason Rhodes is a partner and focuses on the creation, development, and business strategy of novel therapeutics companies.

-Jason is a founder, the executive chairman, and acting CEO of Disarm Therapeutics, the chairman and previously founding CEO of Torus Therapeutics, and is on the boards of Replimune, Gemini Therapeutics, Accent Therapeutics, and Bicycle Therapeutics.
+Jason is the chairman of Generation Bio, where he was founding CEO, and is a founder, the executive chairman, and acting CEO of Disarm Therapeutics.
+He is on the boards of Replimune (NASDAQ: REPL), Gemini Therapeutics, Accent Therapeutics, and Bicycle Therapeutics.

-Prior to Epizyme, Jason led business development at Alnylam (NASDAQ: ALNY), where he was a member of the leadership team and responsible for corporate partnerships with companies including Roche, Takeda, GSK, Ionis, Cubist, Kyowa Hakko Kirin, and Medtronic as well as the spin out of Regulus Therapeutics (NASDAQ: RGLS).
+Prior to Epizyme, Jason led business development at Alnylam (NASDAQ: ALNY), where he was a member of the leadership team and responsible for corporate partnerships with companies including Roche, Takeda, GSK, Ionis, Cubist, and Medtronic as well as the spin out of Regulus Therapeutics (NASDAQ: RGLS).

-Before Alnylam, Jason was a founder and partner with Fidelity Biosciences (now F-Prime Capital), the life sciences venture capital arm of Fidelity Investments, where he led investments in therapeutics companies including Ironwood Pharmaceuticals (NASDAQ: IRWD), FoldRx (purchased by Pfizer), Mersana Therapeutics (NASDAQ: MRSN) and Tetraphase (NASDAQ: TTPH).
+Before Alnylam, Jason was a founder and partner with Fidelity Biosciences (now F-Prime Capital), the life sciences venture capital arm of Fidelity Investments, where he led investments in therapeutics companies including Ironwood Pharmaceuticals (NASDAQ: IRWD), FoldRx (purchased by Pfizer), and Mersana Therapeutics (NASDAQ: MRSN).
 Earlier in his career, Jason worked on new business entrance, product strategy, and commercialization projects with biopharma and high tech companies.

 Jason received his BA from Yale University and his MBA from the Wharton School of the University of Pennsylvania.